 Conclusion:

 Foxtail millets are the second most grown millets in the world after Pearl millet.
-Rich in protein, dietary fibre, an array of vitamins and minerals, include these millets to control blood sugar, lose weight, boost immunity and protect heart health.
+Rich in protein, dietary fibre, and an array of vitamins and minerals, these millets control blood sugar, lose weight, boost immunity and protect heart health.
 According to Ayurveda, Foxtail millet increases vata dosha but balances doshas related to pitta, kapha and blood tissues.
-Unlike popular opinion that millets are not a delight to eat, one can whip up amazing recipes with these, enjoy and lead a healthy lifestyle.
+Unlike the popular opinion that millets are not a delight to eat, one can whip up amazing recipes with these, enjoy and lead a healthy lifestyle.